 WPB.
 It’s our name and the name of the community we serve.
 It is where we live and what we live for.
 We help make this hood happen.
 WPB works when we grease the gears of commerce.
 It flourishes when we promote its arts.
 It stays beautiful because we keep it clean.
 Our culture thrives with our celebration of it.
 We are the forum to hear its voice.
 We are the volunteers who serve it.
 More importantly, we are it.

 On Feb.
 7, 2017, the Wicker Park Bucktown Chamber of Commerce and WPB Special Service Area (SSA) #33 announced six finalists for the largest public art commission in their history: John.
 E Bannon, Lynn Basa, Nicole Beck, Curt Brill, Paul Kuhn and Chris Boyd Taylor.
-Selected by a jury of Chicago arts professionals, one artist will be awarded a $30,000-$75,000 commission to create a permanent installation to be displayed at the highly visible intersection of Milwaukee Avenue and Wood Street in the heart of the Wicker Park Bucktown neighborhoods.
-This new piece of public art has been dubbed ONE BIG THING.
+This new piece of public art had been dubbed ONE BIG THING.
+Selected by a committee of Chicago arts professionals, Lynn Basa's proposal, "Worker Cottage," won a commission to create a permanent installation to be displayed at the highly visible intersection of Milwaukee Avenue and Wood Street in the heart of the Wicker Park Bucktown neighborhoods.
 Learn more about this project on the One Big Thing page.
-And take our survey to let us know which one is your favorite.

 The Wicker Park Bucktown Chamber of Commerce and Special Service Area #33 is proud to introduce our 2016 Master Plan.
 This five-year strategic plan will guide our ongoing efforts.